Timeline of the Red Sea crisis: 2025

 On 4 May, a ballistic missile launched from Yemen hit a grove of trees near an access road of the main Terminal 3 of the Ben Gurion Airport, after the Arrow and the US THAAD systems failed to intercept it.
 Six people were wounded in the attack, while two others suffered acute anxiety.
 The Houthis stated that they had targeted the airport with a hypersonic ballistic missile, while also claiming to have struck a vital target in Ashkelon.
 Netanyahu later vowed to retaliate against Houthis and Iran through multiple strikes.
-Pro-Houthi media meanwhile reported that the US carried out airstrikes on Majz and Sahar districts in the Saada Governorate, Majzar district in the Marib Governorate, Al Hazm and Khabb wa ash Sha'af districts in Al Jawf Governorate, the Ras Isa oil port, Al-Sawad area to the south of the city of Sanaa and the Kamaran island.
+On 5 May, around 20 IAF fighter jets carried out airstrikes on the Hudaydah Port, Al Salakhanah and Al Hawak neighborhoods of the city of Hodeidah, as well as a cement factory near the city of Bajil, in retaliation for the Houthi missile attack on Israel the previous day.
+At least four people were killed and 39 others were injured in the attacks according to the Houthi-run Health Ministry.